Written by Saad Khan

 The article, along with many other things and narratives, emerge as queer artifact in the present moment for me (the queer writer, the queer researcher), given how it was erased from the digital space and in tandem the public consciousness.
 Erasures of different forms, and the role of the archive are thus important methodological questions and concerns for my scholarly activist project.
 The removal of the article from the online space speaks to ways LGBT individuals tried to temporarily erase themselves due to safety.
 Several other online pages of LGBT projects were also brought down.
 Safety, as opposed to visibility emerged as a core concern for LGBT activists located in Bangladesh.

 Between the years 2014 -2016, LGBT activism particularly centered on homosexual identities gained a prominent and positive kind of visibility in the public.
-Roopbaan, the first ever LGBT themed magazine was published; two pride marches or rainbow rallies by Roopbaan took place- one in 2014, then in 2015 during the Bengali New Year; Project Dhee happened, which was a comic flash card series about a lesbian woman by Boys of Bangladesh (BoB)- the oldest running and the largest network of self-identified Bangladeshi gay men living in the country and abroad- now called Oboyob (which means outline or shape); the comic was inaugurated at a public event in the British Council; Jadur Shohor, advertised as the ‘country’s first gay stage drama’ was written and performed at the venue of a public library auditorium; Rupongthi, a book on LGBT poems was published by a mainstream publishing housing and being sold at the international book fair.
-These projects, initiatives and activist works were not only public, but they also had an informational, educational and sensitizing attribute about them.
-Through creative usage of narratives, poetry, comic strip, magazines, research and educational courses, LGBT issues, particularly sexuality issues, were emerging as sites of resistance in the face of heteronormativity of Bengali society.
+Roopbaan, the first-ever LGBT themed magazine was published; two pride marches or rainbow rallies by Roopbaan took place- one in 2014, then in 2015 during the Bengali New Year; Project Dhee happened, which was a comic flash card series about a lesbian woman by Boys of Bangladesh (BoB)- the oldest running and the largest network of self-identified Bangladeshi gay men living in the country and abroad- the comic was inaugurated at a public event in the British Council; Jadur Shohor, advertised as the ‘country’s first gay stage drama’ was written and performed at the venue of a public library auditorium; Rupongthi, a book on LGBT poems was published by a mainstream publishing housing and being sold at the international book fair.
+These projects, initiatives, and activist works were not only public, but they also had an informational, educational, and sensitizing attribute about them.
+Through creative usage of narratives, poetry, comic strip, magazines, research, and educational courses, LGBT issues, particularly sexuality issues, were emerging as sites of resistance in the face of heteronormativity of Bengali society.

 In the aftermath of the murders of Xulhaz and Tonoy, the nascent LGBT movement that was taking place in various forms and spaces, and that was gradually making its way to the public, shifted and went underground.
 The government condoned the murders, but also held the deceased responsible for their own deaths.
 Right after the murders, a handful of activists went into hiding in safe homes organized by allies and the US embassy.
 They deactivated their social media accounts.
 Activists and community members got disconnected.
 The different projects and activities were shut down and taken off from social media.
 Individuals applied for different educational and cultural fellowship and exchange programs in the US, Sweden, Germany and the Netherlands and left the country.
 Several of them applied for asylum after reaching these destinations.